Rarity of rocket-driven Penrose extraction in Kerr spacetime: Rocket-Driven Penrose Variant

 where $u_t = g_{t\mu}u^\mu$ is the covariant time component of the spacecraft 4-velocity and $s_t = g_{t\mu}s^\mu$ is the covariant time component of the unit spacelike \emph{thrust} direction (the exhaust is emitted opposite to $s^\mu$).

 Negative-energy exhaust requires

 For the unbound, escaping trajectories of interest we have $E/m = -u_t > 1$, hence $u_t < 0$.
 Equation~\eqref{eq:exhaust-neg-energy-condition} then implies a simple but important sign constraint: the thrust direction must satisfy $s_t < 0$ so that the $-v_e s_t$ term can overcome the negative $u_t$.
-In our setup, this is achieved by selecting thrust orientations that eject exhaust sufficiently \emph{retrograde} in the local rest frame---the standard requirement for accessing negative-energy states inside the ergosphere.
+In our setup, this is achieved by selecting thrust orientations that eject exhaust with sufficiently retrograde angular momentum (cf.\ the convention defined in Sec.~\ref{sec:problem}).

 When $u_t<0$ and $s_t<0$, Eq.~\eqref{eq:exhaust-neg-energy-condition} becomes a \emph{lower bound} on exhaust speed: